HurleyWong/gatsby-starter-homepage-hurley/content/2020-07-17-gridsome-starter-blog/index.md

 ## Source Code

-This portfolio is developed and designed by [Spencer Wooo](https://github.com/spencerwooo/blog) and Gridsome's official template [gridsome-starter-blog](https://github.com/gridsome/gridsome-starter-blog).
+This article blog is developed and designed by [Spencer Wooo](https://github.com/spencerwooo/blog) and Gridsome's official template [gridsome-starter-blog](https://github.com/gridsome/gridsome-starter-blog).
 Thanks for their excellent blog templates.

 The source code is at [gridsome-starter-blog-hurley](https://github.com/HurleyJames/gridsome-starter-blog-hurley).